-- A. What is the need for this course?
+- II.
+Justification and feasibility of course: - A. What is the need for this course?
 Who will take it?
 This course will serve as a upper-level course for students who have an interest in American history, natural disasters, and government responses to disasters.
 The course will also be a possible elective for students in the Emergency Administration and Management program. - B. How does it relate to other work being offered by your department?
 Is there an overlap with other courses in the department?
 The creation of History of